Reolink - Be Prepared, Be Reolink

 License Plate Security Cameras (or LPR cameras) are security cameras that capture a car's licence plate number clearly and sharply even at night.
 If your focus is on being able to see the number plates of other cars that pass by your parked car so that you can investigate afterwards, then LPR cameras may be the right choice for you.

-What to consider when picking a security cam for your car
+What to consider when picking a security camera for car while parked

 Asides from the camera quality, there are other important factors to consider when choosing a car security camera.
 These factors are listed below: